francepack/backend_module_0_capstone/README.md

 # Extension (optional, after capstone completed)

 So you're done!
-You've finished your first Mod 0 Capstone assignment!
+You've finished your Mod 0 Capstone assignment!

 If you're interested in challenging yourself _even more_ and getting a step ahead in your coding abilities before your first day, we recommend working on either: